eight-molecules/jsonmerge/readme.md

 To perform a deep merge:
 - `node index.js deep pathToJsonOne pathToJsonTwo`

-The output to the console is the resulting merged json.
-This may be piped into other utilities as needed.
+The output is stored to a file at `output/merged.json` and printed to the console.
+The printed merge result may be piped into other utilities as needed.

 ## Sample Files
 Two sample JSONs are provided in the `spec/data` directory.
 Perform merges using the utility with: